 Other factors which should be taken into consideration are:

 - Inadequate heating

-Book a free survey with our expert team of surveyors to ensure your home is not at risk of condensation dampness.
+Book a survey with our expert team of surveyors to ensure your home is not at risk of condensation dampness.